Earning a High School Equivalency Credential

 • Science

 You must pass all four subjects to earn a High School Equivalency Credential.
 In Massachusetts, you can use any combination of tests (GED® or HiSET®) in either language (English or Spanish) to qualify for a credential.
-For example, if you have passed the Social Studies, Science, and ELA tests in English using the GED® but can’t pass the Math test due to a language barrier, you could take Math in Spanish using either test.
+For example, if you have passed the Social Studies, Science, and ELA tests in English with the GED® but can’t pass the Math test because of a language barrier, you can take Math in Spanish using either test.

-In Massachusetts, taking your high school equivalency exam can be free: the state covers the cost of the initial GED© and HiSET® tests in each subject, plus two retakes, to ensure that cost is no longer a barrier to residents completing their high school equivalency and working towards their educational and career goals.
+In Massachusetts, taking your high school equivalency exam can be free.
+The state covers the cost of the initial GED© and HiSET® tests in each subject, plus two retakes.
+Cost should not be a barrier for residents who want to earn a high school equivalency credential and take the next step towards their goals.

-For more HSE information including updates, contact people and test center locations, visit the HSE section on the Massachusetts Department of Elementary and Secondary Education website.
-Watch the video, What You Need to Know about Getting Your High School Equivalency Credential, for more information about the process.
+For more HSE information – including updates, contact people and test center locations – visit the HSE section of the Massachusetts Department of Elementary and Secondary Education website.
+Watch the video below for more information about the process.

 Need Your HiSET® or GED® Test Scores?

-Massachusetts works with Diploma Sender to store originals and to distribute copies of HSE (GED© and HiSET®) certificates and score reports.
+Massachusetts works with Diploma Sender to store and send copies of HSE (GED© and HiSET®) certificates and score reports.
 If you need a copy of your certificate or score report, please visit the Diploma Sender website.
-Please note that while your original certificate and score report are free, copies cost $15 each.
+Note that while your original certificate and score report are free, copies cost $15 each.
 If you have any questions, please contact Massachusetts HSE staff.

 Adult Diploma Programs

-Some school districts offer Adult Diploma Programs (ADP) as another path to achieve a high school credential.
-Graduates of ADP programs complete the same requirements as high school students in their district.
-They also receive a traditional high school diploma instead of a high school equivalency credential.
-For more information, visit the ADP section on the Massachusetts Department of Elementary and Secondary Education website.
+Some school districts offer Adult Diploma Programs (ADP) as another path to earn a high school credential.
+Graduates of ADP programs complete the same requirements as high school students in their districts.
+They receive a traditional high school diploma instead of a high school equivalency credential.
+For more information, visit the ADP section of the Massachusetts Department of Elementary and Secondary Education website.

 What’s the next step in your journey?